Last updated on May 5, 2024

 When you open an image in Nik Silver Efex, it is converted to black and white with the default setting 000 Neutral, all tools in the right panel will be at their default value of 0, and no film effects are applied.

-The right panel contains all the global and selective adjustments palettes as well as a magnifying loupe and histogram available from top to bottom:
+The right panel contains all the global and local adjustment sections as well as a magnifying loupe and histogram available from top to bottom:

 Nik Silver Efex Presets

-In the left panel, Nik Silver Efex offers 64 different settings as follows:
+In the left panel, Nik Silver Efex offers 64 different presets organized in categories as follows:

 To apply a Nik Silver Efex preset, click on the thumbnail; the tools in the right panel show the settings of the applied effect.